1. Focusing on their Mistakes

 4. Living Vicariously through your Skater

-As a skater, I witnessed skaters who were miserable at the rink but their parents wanted so badly for them to want it that they pushed them.
-Unfortunately this never works.
-As parents our intentions come from a place of love, however we have to realize our children are not an extension of who we are.
-They have their own identity, with dreams and talents that may be very different from what ours are.
+As a skater, coach and now a mental trainer, I have witnessed skaters who were miserable on the ice but their parents pushed them to skate.
+This is a real recipe for disaster!
+Although a parents’ intention for their child comes from a place of love, it is important to realize your child is not an extension of you.
+The child has her/his own identity, with dreams and talents that may be very different from yours.
 It is important to guide them as they find their passion and voice without overpowering or muting it.
 If you listen closely you will hear joy in their voice when they speak about their real passions.

 5. Asking Questions instead of Listening